-Section of GFP Verification Items Applicable Activities Required at Material to Review Level of Professional Judgment Verification Review Guidelines 10%, an additional new group of 10% points is selected and the cumulative values are assessed.
+Section of PFP Verification Items Applicable Activities Required at Material to Review Level of Professional Judgment and Verification Review Guidelines satisfied with initial selection of 10%, an additional new group of 10% points is selected and the cumulative values are assessed.
 This is repeated until the analysis is satisfied.
-The benefit of the doubt should go to the Forest Owner on point attribution. • verifier Verifier confirms that the Monitoring Report for Maintenance of Tree Canopy Cover in the Project Area was submitted and conducted accurately 3.10, 7.3 ES5 Sustainable harvesting practices IFM Initial Verification Full Verifications 4.
-Site visit observations must demonstrate that the project complies with the requirements of the environmental safeguard.
-None Verification is complete when: the The verifier confirms that where harvest occurs within the Activity Areas in a contiguous area larger than 5 hectares, a tree, or group of trees, representative of the age cohort that was harvested, is no further than 100 meters from other trees, either within the harvest area or outside of the harvested area The verifier confirms that the project meets one of the exceptions to this requirement, related to salvaged trees, safety, ecological, or other rationale
+The benefit of the doubt should go to the Forest Owner on point attribution.
+Verifier confirms that the Monitoring Report for Maintenance of Tree Canopy Cover in the Project Area was submitted and conducted accurately Verification is complete when: The verifier confirms that where harvest occurs within the Activity 3.10, 7.3 ES5 Sustainable harvesting practices All Initial Verification Full Verifications Site visit observations must demonstrate that the project complies with the requirements of the environmental safeguard.
+None Areas in a contiguous area larger than 5 hectares, a tree, or group of trees, representative of the age cohort that was harvested, is no further than 100 meters from other trees, either within the harvest area or outside of the harvested area The verifier confirms that the project meets one of the exceptions to this requirement, related to salvaged trees, safety, ecological, or other rationale

-Section of GFP Verification Items Applicable Activities Required at Material to Review Level of Professional Judgment Verification Review Guidelines 3.10, 7.3 ES6 Maintenance of natural land cover Reforestation Initial Verification 4.
-Project Data Report and site visit observations must demonstrate that the project complies with the requirements of the environmental safeguard.
+Section of PFP Verification Items Applicable Activities Required at Material to Review Level of Professional Judgment and Verification Review Guidelines 3.10, 7.3 ES6 Maintenance of natural land cover Reforestation Initial Verification Project Data Report and site visit observations must demonstrate that the project complies with the requirements of the environmental safeguard.
 None Verification is complete when the Project Data Report and site visit observations indicate that the project is in compliance with the environmental safeguard.
 If the Project Data Report or site visit observations indicate that the project is not in compliance with this requirement, verifier shall notify the Reserve.
-3.10, 7.3 ES7 Soil disturbance from site preparation for tree planting All All Verifications 4.
-Monitoring Reports and site visit observations must demonstrate that the project complies with the requirements of the environmental safeguard.
-None Verification is complete when the verifier confirms that no deep ripping occurred or that the area affected by deep ripping, as reported in the Monitoring Report, and observed during a site visit, was less than 1% of the Activity Area where deep ripping was performed.
-If record of ripper tine width is not available, verifier is to assume a tine width of 0,2 meter.
+3.10, 7.3 ES7 Soil disturbance from site preparation for tree planting AII All Verifications Monitoring Reports and site visit observations must demonstrate that the project complies with the requirements of the environmental safeguard.
+None Verification is complete when the verifier confirms that no deep ripping occurred or that the area affected by deep ripping, as reported in the Monitoring Report and observed during a site visit, was less than 1% of the Activity Area where deep ripping was performed.
+If record of ripper tine width is not available, verifier is to assume a tine width of 0.5 meter.
 For the purposes of this protocol, "deep ripping" pertains to tines extending more than 30cm into the soil during ripping.
 If the Monitoring Report or site visit observations indicate that the project is not in compliance with this requirement, verifier shall notify the Reserve.